cassiebuhler/conminCG/README.md

 ## Contents
 We have implemented cubic regularization to CGM in C, Python, and Matlab.

+C code:
-The C implementation is connected to AMPL and includes CGM with and without cubic regularization.
+- The C implementation is connected to AMPL and includes CGM with and without cubic regularization.

+Matlab code:
+- CGM with and without cubic regularization
+- Stephen Boyd's ADMM code (https://web.stanford.edu/~boyd/papers/admm/) for comparison.
+- Two machine learning examples: Huber and Group LASSO.

+Python code:
+- CGM with cubic regularization
-The Python and Matlab implementations includes the cubic regularization and two machine learning examples: Huber and Group LASSO.
+- Two machine learning examples: Huber and Group LASSO.